qlkwej/vulnscan/README.md

 Security Bench is an opinionated static source code, binary, configuration, and dependency analyzer for iOS and MacOS applications.

-Written in Golang with smart defaults to make it it highly portable and easy to use locally as part of the local development toolchain or integrated into an automated CI/CD process.
+Written in Golang with smart defaults to make it it highly portable and easy to use locally as part of the local development toolchain or integrated into an automated CI/CD process with few or no configuration.

 ### Smart defaults